 As a safety factor and to provide patients with peace of mind, the laser will shut down if the eye makes sudden movements.
 If this is not enough to shake your anxiety, you can also ask for some Valium to calm your nerves.

 - No more glasses or contacts

-that can be a game-changer for most people with vision problems.
-Not having to wear glasses or contact lenses ever again can be an excellent prospect.
+That can be a game-changer for most people with vision problems.
+Never wearing glasses or contact lenses ever again can be an excellent prospect.

 Imagine being able to enjoy everyday activities without having to worry about impaired sight.

 LASIK Eye Surgery produces rapid results; it is common to notice a difference after a few hours of the procedure.
 However, your site should be 100% after 48 hours, and you can return to your daily routine.

 If you opt for PRK Surgery, you can expect a longer recovery after removing the corneal surface.
 Expect recovery to be around 30 days; you might experience pain or discomfort.